thiagoalessio/nd2k/README.md

   only one operation;
 * `Swap` has 2 operations (asset_a and asset_b).
 Swaps have no fees;
 * `Exchange` and `Trade` have 3 operations: base asset, quote asset and fee;
-    * The only practical difference between them is that in the NavaDAX CSV, trades mention the trading pair explicitly on the operation summary, while exchanges come only with a generic summary ("Convert").
+  * The only practical difference between them is that in the NovaDAX CSV, trades mention the trading pair explicitly on the operation summary, while exchanges come only with a generic summary ("Convert").

-This script organizes NovaDAX CSV operations into transactions, and outputs a CSV in the [Koinly Universal Format][].
+This script organizes NovaDAX CSV operations into transactions, and outputs them as a new CSV that follows the [Koinly Universal Format][].

 ### Base and Quote assets